armory/docs/content/en/borealis/architecture-borealis.md

 {{< figure src="/images/armory-deploy-architecture/armory-deploy-k8s-overview.jpeg" alt="The Armory command line interface and its integrations connect to Armory Cloud.
 Armory Cloud uses the Agent Hub to connect to your Kubernetes cluster using a gRPC connection established between the Agent Hub and Armory Cloud Agent, which is installed in your cluster." >}}

+You connect your Kubernetes clusters to Armory Cloud by installing the RNA.
+The RNA is installed separately from your Spinnaker cluster and does not directly talk to Spinnaker.
+The Agent establishes a bidirectional link with Armory Hub.
+Armory Hub uses this link to route communication from services within Armory Cloud to the agent in your Kubernetes cluster.
+The agent enables Armory Cloud to act as a control plane for your infrastructure.

 {{% /tab %}}

 {{% tab name="Borealis" %}}

 INSERT BOREALIS diagram.
 Same as Aurora minus Argo squid

+You connect your Kubernetes clusters to Armory Cloud by installing the RNA on each target cluster.
+The agent establishes a bidirectional link with Armory Hub.
+Armory Hub uses this link to route communication from services within Armory Cloud to the agent in your Kubernetes cluster.
+The agent enables Armory Cloud to act as a control plane for your infrastructure.

 {{% /tab %}}
 {{< /tabs >}}

-You connect your Kubernetes clusters to Armory Cloud by installing the RNA.
-The RNA is installed separately from your Spinnaker cluster and does not directly talk to Spinnaker.
-The Agent establishes a bidirectional link with Armory Hub.
-Armory Hub uses this link to route communication from services within Armory Cloud to the agent in your Kubernetes cluster.
-The agent enables Armory Cloud to act as a control plane for your infrastructure.

 ### How it works